 Internships and Research Opportunities

-Programs like Integrated Professional Development and the SURE Science scholarship help science students identify and secure paid laboratory research and internship positions to enhance their scientific and professional training and development.
+The College of Science's career development resources and SURE Science scholarships help science students identify and secure paid laboratory research and internship positions to enhance their scientific and professional training and development.

 Oregon Community College Transfer Guides